LobbyOS/lobby/README.md

 ## Blog

-New page in lobby/version-0-
+New page in `lobby/version-0-`

 ## Server

-Update version, release notes in App.php of lobby-server app Add download url in api.php in src/Page of lobby-server app
+* Update version, release notes, blog post URL in App.php of lobby-server app
+* Add download url in api.php in src/Page of lobby-server app